Cancer type

 There are two main types of esophageal cancer, and they require different approaches to treatment.

 These are flat cells that make up the esophageal lining.
-Squamous cell cancer is more likely to start at the top or middle of the esophagus.
+Squamous cell cancer (SCC) is more likely to start at the top or middle of the esophagus.
 This is the most common form of esophageal cancer worldwide.
-It’s caused mostly by smoking, alcohol, or chronic damage to the esophagus.
+It’s caused mostly by tobacco use, alcohol consumption, or chronic damage to the esophagus.

 Adenocarcinomas